ThomG1/grime-song-generator/README.md

 - __Colours__

 The primary colours used in the background are black backgrounds and a contrasting bright orange.
-The image used as a central background does not have any distinctive colours itself, but fades from a light white centre to darker sides.
+The image used as a central background does not have any distinctive colours itself, but fades from a light white centre to darker sides, covered in graffiti.

 ![Site Colours](documentation/screenshots/site-colours.png)